-When the interview with the non-offending parent/adult victim and the completion of the Safety Assessment indicate safety and the risk of harm is high, the county child welfare worker and supervisor may delay interviewing the alleged perpetrator, documentation must reflect:
+When the interview with the non-offending parent/adult victim and the completion of the Safety Assessment identifies danger indicators and there is a substantial risk of harm that is likely to be created by interviewing the alleged perpetrator within the required timeframe, the Assessment caseworker and supervisor may consider whether to delay interviewing the alleged perpetrator.
+In cases where a delay is decided, documentation must reflect:

-- What steps were taken to identify the risk of harm to the child; and - The reasons for the postponement.
+- What steps were taken to identify the risk of harm to the child - The safety concerns and/or substantial risk of harm identified; and - The plan developed to interview the alleged perpetrator and ensure safety.